fredgj/keyboard-brightness/README.md

 It's useful if you need to configure the special keys on the keyboard (fn + fX) in order to control the keyboard backlight brightness.
 In my case I use Fn + f9 and Fn + 10 for turning the backlight brightness up and down.
-This can be done through xbindkeys by adding the following lines to your .xbindkeysrcs file.
+This can be done through xbindkeys by adding the following lines to your .xbindkeysrc file.

 ```
  "~/path/to/kbrightness.sh -d"